kkharel/ML-KNN-Stroke-Prediction/README.md

 Dropping Non Relevant Columns and Rows...
 Dropped column: id
 Dropped row index(es) where gender == 'Other': [3116]
 ```
+We can see that 201 observations has missing bmi values, Then we count the number of instances where there is a stroke and has missing bmi values.
+We will not be dropping any missing values columns since we will be losing 40 instances of stroke.
+We will later impute the values with median but we can also test out different methods and pick the one that performs best.

 ## Exploratory Data Analysis
 We start by looking at the correlation plot of numerical features.